Jacopx/thesisProjectJN/Research/LimitedCapacityProblem.md

 ### Paper
 Each paper added to the repository will be analysed and summarised to make the search process easier:
   * **Bike Sharing**:
     * **BikeAvail_ML**: Using RF, LSBoost and PLSR to model bike available at each station.
-Use also near stations to make prediction.
+Spatial correlation of stations.
     * **DemandPrediction_BS**: Hierarchical traffic prediction model to predict check-out/in number of each station cluster.
 Add station clustering with iterative spectral clustering algorithms.
 Use GBRT to predict total check-out/in.
     * **BikeNumber**: Mathematical analysis (using BGIP) to predict number of bikes at each station.
     * **BikeForecasting_for_Rebalancing**: Full-stack system to optimise daily rebalancing operations, of BS systems, using MLP and RF algorithms.